amandeee77/Gaming-Achievement-Tracker/README.md

  Future Improvements
-- 📊 Integrate charts (Chart.js or D3.js) for progress visualization
+-  Integrate charts (Chart.js or D3.js) for progress visualization
-- 🥇 Implement leaderboard or multiplayer comparison
+-  Implement leaderboard or multiplayer comparison
-- 🧑‍🎨 Allow profile customization with avatars and bios
+-  Allow profile customization with avatars and bios
-- 🎯 Build achievement filters and genre sorting
+-  Build achievement filters and genre sorting

  Credits
-Special thanks to RAWG.io for their open game database API.
+Special thanks to RAWG.io for their open game database API!